Bar Refaeli: Film, television, and stage

 Refaeli co-starred in the Israeli TV drama series Pick Up in 2005.
 In October 2008, she co-hosted the Bravo special program Tommy Hilfiger Presents Ironic Iconic America, based on the book Ironic Iconic America written by George Lois.
 She returned as a program host in 2009, this time for MTV's brief revival of House of Style.

 In 2009, she was also a guest-judge at Project Runway Israel.

 In 2011, Refaeli starred in the American-Israeli film Session, directed by Haim Bouzaglo.
 The film is a psychological thriller that tells the story of a manipulative psychiatrist who becomes obsessed with a new young patient.
 She also served as a guest judge on cycle four of Germany's Next Topmodel hosted by Heidi Klum.
 In November 2012 she started her own model casting show Million Dollar Shootingstar on German TV Channel Sat.1.

 In late 2012, she played the titular role in Cinderella, a musical adaptation staged for Channukkah in Israel.

+In January 2013, Refaeli appeared in Go Daddy's Super Bowl XLVII commercial, acting with Jesse Heiman (with whom she intimately kisses) and NASCAR driver and perennial Go Daddy pitchwoman Danica Patrick.